-Subsequent events have been evaluated through January 27, 2023, which is the date the financial statements were available to be issued.
-There were no subsequent events, other than that noted in Note 12, that met the criteria for disclosure in the financial statements.
+Subsequent events have been evaluated through January 26, 2024, which is the date the financial statements were available to be issued.
+There were no subsequent events that met the criteria for disclosure in the financial statements.

 3. AVAILABILITY AND LIQUIDITY